dimitri-yatsenko/datajoint-book/book/README.md

 # Welcome

 Welcome to **The DataJoint Book**.
-This book provides a complete introduction to database programming for scientific data and computations.
+It book provides a complete introduction to database programming for scientific data and computations.

 ```{image} ./images/neuron.png
 :alt: contemplating neuron